Updated: January 04, 2021, for the 2021 tax and K-1 season.

 There are four common methods that sponsors use to distribute K-1s to their investors: mail, email, file sharing tools (such as dropbox) and specialized investment management software (such as Groundbreaker).
 Here is how each method works and how you should be using them.

 Simple doesn’t mean effortless though!
 The digital methods covered next will avoid printing, sealing envelopes, and getting them to the post office.
-Another issue with sending documents by mail is that investors often have multiple residences or business addresses and your data may not reflect the investors’ latest preference.
-Lost mail needs to be resent, which can be labor intensive for individual investor and make investors nervous that there is a lost envelope with personally identifiable information.
+Another issue with sending documents by mail is that investors often have multiple residences or business addresses and your data may not reflect the investors’ current preference.
+Lost mail needs to be resent, which can be labor intensive and make investors nervous that there is a lost envelope with personally identifiable information.
 Mail can also be damaged, and even sent back to the original sender in case of deliver-ability issues.

 How to do it right: